Darkest Dungeon 2 Complete Your Confession contract explained

 (Image credit: Red Hook Studios)

-The Darkest Dungeon 2 Complete Your Confession Contract is actually an esoteric kind of mission select screen.
-Being more of a roguelike than its predecessor, Darkest Dungeon 2 is about going on long-term journeys across multiple areas in order to find a specific goal or boss fight, so when you choose one of the listed options, you're committing to a specific objective for that run.
+The Darkest Dungeon 2 Complete Your Confession Contract is actually a kind of mission select screen.
+This is more of a roguelike than its predecessor, with a focus on long-term journeys across multiple areas to find a specific goal or boss fight.
+So, when you choose one of the listed options, you're committing to a specific objective for that run, specifically a final boss, a series of conditions and modifiers and so on.

-Of course, if you want the best chance possible to survive, check out our Darkest Dungeon 2 best team guide, or go through our list of Darkest Dungeon 2 tips that'll help you live no matter what team you're working with.
+Working your way through the list above increases difficultly each time, with Cowardice and Body of Work effectively the final level and boss.
+If you want the best possible chance to survive, check out our Darkest Dungeon 2 best team guide, or go through our list of Darkest Dungeon 2 tips that'll help you live no matter what team you're working with.

 Joel Franey